 Categories

-There are 5 categories in total that work within the Champions Series: Sprint, Mile, Middle Distance, Long Distance and Fillies & Mares.
+There are five categories in total that work within the Champions Series: Sprint, Mile, Middle Distance, Long Distance and Fillies & Mares.

 Long Distance Cup

 The day starts out with the Long Distance Cup, which is run over 2 miles and is the only Group 2 race of the day.
-The race is open to three year olds and older and comes with a prize fund of £500,000.
-The Challenge Series feeder races for this event include the likes of the Yorkshire Cup, Ascot Gold Cup, Goodwood Cup, Lonsdale Cup, Doncaster Cup, St Leger Stakes and the British Champions Long Distance Cup (performances from the previous year).
+The race is open to three year olds and older and comes with a prize fund of £450,000.
+The Challenge Series feeder races for this event include the likes of the Yorkshire Cup, Ascot Gold Cup, Goodwood Cup, Lonsdale Cup, Doncaster Cup, St Leger Stakes and the British Champions Long Distance Cup.
 Notable winners of the Long Distance Cup are Further Flight, Persian Punch and Trueshan who won in 2020, 2021 and 2022.

 Race | Winner | Second | Third |